Frequently Asked Questions – Applying the guidelines for Commonwealth procuring officials

 STR expires before awarding the contract

-Once the procuring Commonwealth entity receives the satisfactory STR from an applicant – as per the policy, the minimum requirements under this policy are satisfied.
+Once the procuring Commonwealth entity receives all valid and satisfactory STRs from a tenderer – as per the policy, the minimum requirements under this policy are satisfied.

-However, the Commonwealth entity may optionally choose to outline in the "request documentation" that if the STR expires after the close of the tender yet before the awarding of the contract, that a renewed STR is required.
-The contract will not be awarded if the business fails to comply with the conditions included in the "request documentation".
+However, successful tenderers are required to maintain up‑to‑date satisfactory STRs during the course of the contract.
+As such, the Commonwealth entity must outline in the “request documentation” that if an STR expires after the close of the tender yet before the awarding of the contract, that a renewed STR is required.
+The contract will not be awarded if the tenderer fails to comply with the conditions included in the “request documentation”.

 STR expires during the contract